 Most college students know they should complete an internship to be competitive in the job market.
 Completing a virtual internship allows students the opportunity to gain valuable experience in their specific field of study without leaving home.
 With a flexible format and hands-on, project-based work, students will be able to complete an international internship from anywhere.

 Internships will have a strong emphasis on completing a single, deliverable project.
 A dedicated mentor will facilitate the experience and serve as a bridge between the student and the international organization.
-The Community Development course will provide an evidence-based framework for approaching a cross-cultural workplace.
+The Community Development lectures will provide an evidence-based framework for approaching a cross-cultural workplace.